jaimefoobar/fieldJournal/learning/lines.md

 * You make these silly expressions
 * My butt looks bigger than yours
 * You'll never get in my pants if you keep doing that
+* Oh I thought you were a lawyer cause you look stuck up

 ## Closers

 * If you keep looking at me like that I'm going to have to kiss you.

+## Shit Tests
+* I have a boyfriend
+  * Oh, that's surprising
+  * Do you want another?
+  * Do you want a better one?

+## Questions
+* What's the worst thing about your body that you hate?
+* What's the craziest thing you've ever done?
+* Who's better at sex?
+Men or women?